LukPopp0/voro3d/README.md

 const cells = container.computeCells(points);
 ```

 The `cells` output is a list of `Cell` type objects.
-A cells contains information about their particle id, the coordinate of its particle as well as a list of vertices and faces with vertex indices.
+A cell contains information about their particle id, the coordinate of its particle as well as a list of vertices and faces with vertex indices.

 Find a full example in the `src/test/` folder and have a look at [`voro3d.ts`](./src/voro3d.ts) for the full types.